 Yes, the Treasurer collects City and County Improvement Liens when certified to the Office of the Treasurer in accordance with Colorado Revised Statutes.
 These liens are called Special Assessment Liens.

 A significant portion of special assessments are for road and/or water or sewer improvements.
 These special assessments are often billed in installments of 10-20 years.
 In addition, there are special assessments for delinquent utility billings, such as overdue water and sanitation bills and overdue weed control bills.
 These particular assessments are billed as single installment special assessments.
 We have several taxing authorities that submit special assessments for collection.
 Among them are the Town of Berthoud, the Town of Wellington, the City of Loveland, the City of Fort Collins, Spring Canyon Water and Sanitation District and the Larimer County Engineering department.
 These authorities submit a variety of special assessments to the county for collection.

 They become a perpetual lien in the amount of assessment against each lot or tract of land and have priority over all other liens except the general property tax lien.

-please contact the Treasurer's Office at (970) 498-7020.
+For further information about property taxation and collection, please contact the Treasurer's Office at (970) 498-7020.